Justin-Credible/Ionic-TypeScript-Starter/docs/project-layout-www-directory.md

 This file is generated when running the `gulp config` task.
 It contains build information such as version number, build timestamp, debug flag etc. It also contains all of the preference element values from `config.xml`.

-This file will be removed when executing the `gulp clean` or `gulp clean:ts` tasks and should not be committed to source control.

 It's contents are accessible via the Configuration service (or as an Angular constant).

 See [Base Framework](base-framework.md) for more details.

+!!! warning
+	This file will be removed when executing the `gulp clean` or `gulp clean:ts` tasks and should not be committed to source control.

 ## js/bundle.js _(generated)_